sibaram-srs/azure-devops-interview-guide/O_Interview-01.md

 ---

-# 1. Corrected Question

-**Describe a system you designed that had to scale from moderate to very high traffic.
+# 1. **Describe a system you designed that had to scale from moderate to very high traffic.
 What bottlenecks did you anticipate, and how did you architect the system to handle them?**

 ## Interview Ready Answer